cdfq384903/MonotonicOptimalBinning/README.md

 1. **lib_name** </br>
 Default: None </br>
 Suggestion: The library which will be loaded and export split rule. </br>
 The `lib_name` argument defines the library which will be loaded and export split rule.
-For example, in MainMonotonicFirstBining.sas script you can try TMPWOE.
-It means the exportSplitRule macro will load the TMPWOE(/home/u60021675/output) of WORK folder.
+For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

 2. **output_file** </br>
 Default: None </br>